-Sigríður Júlía Brynleifsdóttir is the director of national forests and afforestation programs at the Icelandic Forest Service (IFS).
+Sigríður Júlía Brynleifsdóttir is the director of national forests and afforestation programs at the IFS.
+She started working for the organisation at the age of 14 as a summer job, eventually completing a master’s in forestry in Norway before returning to work for the organisation.
 She spoke with me about the IFS’s goals and the impact they would have.

 “We are hoping to quadruple afforestation efforts over the next five years,” Sigríður tells me.
-The IFS’s biggest challenge is securing long-term investment from the government.
+The IFS experienced large funding cuts following the banking collapse in 2008.
+Its biggest challenge now lies in securing long-term investment from the government.
 “Of course it’s difficult because politicians look at four-year periods, whereas in forestry we think in decades,” Sigríður points out.

-Yet the IFS’s goals seem well-aligned with the government’s, which is in the process of making Iceland carbon neutral by 2040.
-By the IFS’s calculations, Icelandic forests could sequester 1 million tonnes of carbon each year by 2050.
+Yet the IFS’s goals seem well aligned with the government’s, which is in the process of making Iceland carbon neutral by 2040.
+By the IFS’s calculations, Icelandic forests could sequester one million tonnes of carbon each year by 2050.
 That would require a government investment of over ISK 10 billion over the next 12 years, yet Sigríður is optimistic.
 “Forestry is an investment in the future,” she says.

 In the meantime, Iceland’s forests have begun to produce wood for a small timber market.
-Icelandic birch, Siberian larch, Sitka spruce, Lodgepole pine and Balsam poplar are producing wood of equal or superior quality to that which Iceland imports from abroad.
-Yet an overwhelming 80 percent of the trees felled in the country are simply burned as fuel in silicon smelting.
+Forests planted between 1950-1970 are now supplying around 5.000 square metres of wood per year: miniscule compared to industries abroad, but a start.
+The Icelandic birch, Siberian larch, Sitka spruce, lodgepole pine and balsam poplar are producing quality wood of equal or superior quality to that which Iceland imports from abroad.
+Yet an overwhelming 80% of the trees felled are burned as fuel in silicon smelting.

 Björn says few Icelanders are aware of their forests’ potential, which could create a sustainable timber industry by as early as 2040.
-“There would be no need for IKEA or import for hardware stores.
-But this is something that Icelanders are really far away from realizing.”
+“There would be no need for IKEA furniture or import for hardware stores.
+But this is something that Icelanders are really far away from realising.”